Fluid-Technology/style-guides/USAGE.md

 # How to Use the Lenderhive Writing Style Guide

-Follow these two simple steps to get the best results:
+This guide works with any consumer AI chat application including ChatGPT, Claude, Gemini, chat.com, t3chat.com, and similar tools.
+Just follow these two simple steps:

 ## Step 1: Ask the AI to Read the Style Guide